Juliette Foucaut - 23 Jan 2014 - edited 06 May 2017

 This fixes the heading of the project (games) pages.
 It also fixes an issue with the subject and body of emails sent through the 'Request Press Copy': it now mentions which game a copy was requested for.
 You'll receive an email looking like this:

 body: firstname.lastname@example.org of ExamplePressCompany has requested a Press Copy for my2ndGameName through the press kit interface.

 fixed the projects pages left-handside navigation: replaced "projects" with "features".

-Branch: GAE (source code on Github), same fixes as in Master branch +
+Branch: GAE (source code on Github), same fixes as in main branch +

 Added conditional code to detect whether running on GAE or not to index.php, sheet.php and mail.php.
 As a result, if running on GAE, it'll use the appropriate API for GAE.